 There are some circumstances when wearing a face covering may be marginally beneficial as a precautionary measure.
 The evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not developed symptoms.
-However workers and visitors who want to wear a face coverings should be allowed to do so.
+However, workers and customers who want to wear a face covering should be allowed to do so.